den-materials/shared_modules/01-front-end-basics/js-array-iterators/27-28/README.md

 Output from calling `forEach`:
 * `undefined` - You can confirm this in your console.

-Output from the callback
+Output from the callback:
-1. We're not explicitily returning anything in this case, but we do `console.log` every time the callback is called (every loop).
+* We're not explicitily returning anything in this case, but we do `console.log` every time the callback is called (every loop).
 </details>

 Given the above, how would you build `forEach` yourself?